 You try to be wary and ensure you keep from putting anything down the drain that would obstruct your pipes.
-You don’t flush anything but toilet paper; you don’t put coffee grounds, stringy vegetables, or grease down the garbage disposal; and you make sure to have filters on all your drains.
-But have you done absolutely everything in order to avoid an expensive sewer line repair?
+You don’t flush anything except toilet paper; you don’t put eggshells, stringy vegetables, or grease down the garbage disposal; and you make sure to have filters on all your drains.
+But have you done absolutely everything in order to avoid a costly sewer line repair?

-Look outside because you may be overlooking the most damaging problem of all: tree roots.
+Look outside because you may be overlooking the most destructive problem of all: tree roots.

-Trees desire nutrients and their roots are where they absorb nutrients through, so the tip of the tree root is constantly “seeking” and “reaching to” a source of moisture and nutrients and they are very attracted to a leaking sewer line that needs repair.
+Trees desire nutrients and their roots are where they absorb nutrients through, so the tip of the tree root is constantly “seeking” and “reaching to” a source of moisture and nutrients and they are very attracted to a leaking sewer line in need of repair.

-Most of time, tree roots will leave fine, intact sewer lines alone.
-They typically only disturb leaking, broken, or damaged lines buried within the top two feet of the earth.
-When this occurs the initial damage not only gets worse, the tree roots can actually clog the sewer system and reduce the water flow, leaving you with overflows and possibly flooding your home or building.
+Usually, tree roots will leave fine, intact sewer lines alone.
+They typically only invade leaking, broken, or damaged lines buried within the top 24 inches of the earth.
+When this happens the initial damage does not only get worse, the tree roots can actually clog the sewer system and reduce the water flow, leaving you with overflows and possibly flooding your home or building.

 So what do you do?
-Call a sewer line repair expert in Windsor.
+Call a sewer line repair professional in Windsor.

-A sewer line repair will typically be easier (and less expensive) than a completely broken pipe, so if you suspect an issue with your sewer line, especially if you feel that tree roots are growing into the pipe, call Bryant Heating & Cooling Service Experts right away.
+A sewer line repair will typically be easier (and cheaper) than a completely broken pipe, so if you think there is a problem with your sewer line, especially if you feel that tree roots are growing into the pipe, call Bryant Heating & Cooling Service Experts immediately.

-So if you think your tree roots have entered your sewer line or you have any plumbing needs at all, call Bryant Heating & Cooling Service Experts in Windsor and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.
+So if you think your tree roots have entered your sewer line or you have any plumbing issues at all, call Bryant Heating & Cooling Service Experts in Windsor and we are happy to visit and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.